 The 2d Moroccan Infantry Division had made plans for a wide envelopment of the enemy left flank.
-A maneuvering force composed of the 8th Moroccan Rifle Regiment, two battalions of the 4th Rifle Regiment, and two tabors or battalions from the 4th Group Tabors, the famed Goumiers from the Moroccan tribes,3 was to move across San Michele Pass and, advancing west through the mountains by towering Mount Mare, to sweep toward Cardito.
+A maneuvering force composed of the 8th Moroccan Rifle Regiment, two battalions of the 4th Rifle Regiment, and two tabors or battalions from the 4th Group Tabors, the famed Goumiers from the Moroccan tribes, was to move across San Michele Pass and, advancing west through the mountains by towering Mount Mare, to sweep toward Cardito.
 After the enveloping force had made sufficient progress, the 5th Moroccan Rifle Regiment on Knob 1 of Mount Pantano would try to clean up that hill mass and then push farther west.
 The 45th Division, on the left, was to make a drive toward Casale.
 The 179th Infantry would clear the Lagone draw, while the 157th Infantry attacked along the sector from Hill 640 down to Fialla Hill just north of Concacasale.
-The German opposition before the 45th Division consisted of fresh units from the 44th Grenadier Division: the 1st Battalion, 134th Grenadiers, in the Lagone area and the 1st Battalion, 131st Grenadiers, south of the Sant' Elia road.
+The German opposition before the 45th Division consisted of fresh units from the 44th Grenadier Division: the 1st Battalion, 131st Grenadiers, south of the Sant' Elia road.